Bahia Palace

 The Mini-Riad

 The riad has a lovely garden with four sinks and wide balconies all around it.
 The Moroccan Zellige-paved pathways of the riad were broken up by a magnificent ceramic fountain.
 Alongside pavilions are also present on the western side.
 Three of them have arches made of ornamented cedar wood for their roofs.
 We are reminded of the old Moroccan architectural style by its design.
-It is particularly evident in the old schools in Marrakech and Fez.
+It is particularly evident in the old schools in Marrakesh and Fez.

 Southern Gallery